Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Step 4.
 Wait for the scan to complete.

-Solution #4: Check for Driver Updates
+Solution #6: Check for driver updates

 Outdated or faulty drivers can cause the IRQL_NOT_LESS_OR_EQUAL error.
 To fix this issue, you can check for driver updates in Device Manager or download the latest drivers from the manufacturer's website.